Chart Color Schemes

 Population

-Population growth drivers in Ferryden Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Ferryden Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Ferryden Park statistical area (Lv2) was estimated at 4,702 as of November 2025, based on analysis of ABS population updates and new addresses validated by AreaSearch.
-This figure reflects a growth of 207 people since the 2021 Census, which reported a population of 4,495.
-The increase is inferred from AreaSearch's estimation of the resident population at 4,566 following examination of ABS's latest ERP data release in June 2024 and validation of nine new addresses since the Census date.
-This results in a density ratio of 3,854 persons per square kilometer, placing Ferryden Park (SA2) among the top 10% of national locations assessed by AreaSearch.
-Over the past decade, ending in 2021, Ferryden Park exhibited resilient growth with a compound annual growth rate of 1.1%, surpassing the SA3 area's growth pace.
-Overseas migration contributed approximately 89.0% of overall population gains during recent periods.
+The estimated population of the suburb of Ferryden Park is around 4,703 as of Feb 2026.
+This reflects an increase from the 2021 Census figure of 4,495 people, a rise of 208 individuals (4.6%).
+The change was inferred from AreaSearch's estimation of the resident population at 4,566 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 11 validated new addresses since the Census date.
+This results in a population density ratio of 3,854 persons per square kilometer, placing Ferryden Park in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Ferryden Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration, contributing approximately 89.0% of overall population gains during recent periods.

-For population projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections based on 2021 data are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Considering these projections, Ferryden Park is expected to experience above median population growth, increasing by 1,001 persons to reach a total of 5,703 by 2041, reflecting an increase of 23.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for Ferryden Park, with the area expected to increase by 1,016 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 23.8% over the 17-year period.

 Frequently Asked Questions - Population